mimmi20/mezzio-generic-authorization/README.md

 You can configure the authorization adapter to use via your service container configuration.
-Specifically, you can either map the service name `Mezzio\GenericAuthorization\AuthorizationInterface` to a factory, or alias it to the appropriate service.
+Specifically, you can either map the service name `Mimmi20\Mezzio\GenericAuthorization\AuthorizationInterface` to a factory, or alias it to the appropriate service.

 For instance, using [Mezzio container configuration](https://docs.mezzio.dev/mezzio/v3/features/container/config/),